Kolos65/Jarvis/README.md

  ```bash
  docker build -t proxy .
  ```
-With the Docker images ready, we can now add a `docker-compose.yml` file, that will implement the necessarry configurations to deploy the Camera module with access to the Raspi camera and expose the Proxy server on localhost.
+With the Docker images ready, we can now add a `docker-compose.yml` file, that will implement the necessarry configurations to deploy the Camera module with access to the camera device and expose the proxy server on the local network.
 The two images are deployed on the same Docker network so the proxy can redirect the requests to the Flask server.
 ```yaml
 version: '3.9'
 services: